preset-io/backend-sdk/README.rst

     The following file(s) already exist.
 Pass --overwrite to replace them.
     - dashboards/White_label_test.yaml

-All synchronized resources will be marked as "externally managed", and in the near future they won't be editable in the UI. it's also possible to provide a URL where the resource can be modified, eg, a link to a file in a Github repository.
+Synchronized resources can be marked as "externally managed" by passing the ``--disallow-edits`` flag to the command.
+When the flag is passed users won't be able to edit the resources.
+It's also possible to provide a URL where the resource can be modified, eg, a link to a file in a Github repository.
 This can be done by passing the ``--external-url-prefix`` flag:

 .. code-block:: bash

     % preset-cli --workspaces=https://abcdef12.us1a.app.preset.io/ \
-    > superset sync native /path/to/directory/ \
+    > superset sync native /path/to/directory/ --disallow-edits \
     > --external-url-prefix=https://github.com/org/project/blob/master/

 This way, the file ``dashboards/White_label_test.yaml`` would have an external URL pointing to https://github.com/org/project/blob/master/dashboards/White_label_test.yaml.
 Currently the URL is not displayed anywhere, but in the near future we should have affordances pointing users to it from the instance UI.